milosz08/vault-auto-initializer-image/README.md

-# Hashicorp VAULT auto-initializer image
+# Hashicorp Vault auto-initializer image

 Vault with auto-initializer.
 Creating KV engine, KV storage and KV secrets from environment variables.
 **ONLY FOR DEV USAGE**.